 Over 2000 years old, Seville, this capital of Andalusia, is a vibrant city teeming with history that demands to be explored, understood and celebrated.
-Yes, celebration seems at the heart of this glorious city with its restaurants, cafes, museums and historical landmarks teeming with tourists and locals alike.
+Yes, celebration seems at the heart of this glorious city with its restaurants, cafes, museums and historical landmarks all adding magic to the place.

 Seville's Old Center

 What is Magic about Seville

 Seville's Old City Centre boasts of 3 Unesco World Heritage Sites: The Alcazar, the Cathedral, and the General Archives of the Indies which, in colonial times, housed the merchant's exchange of Seville and is now a repository of archival documents on the history of the Spanish Empire in the Americas and the Philippines.

 Seville is truly one of Europe's great walking cities especially for Seniors who prefer flat ground.
 Even the great basilicas can become a bit bland after seeing dozens but Seville's Cathedral with the slashing sunlight through the stain glassed windows will waken the spirit of even jaded travellers.

 The Alcazar is the perfect balance to the Cathedral adding the Moorish architecture and history that gave the city its magic.
 And over all of these, the silver of the New World paints a richness that is almost beyond belief.

 On the other hand, there's a sense of peacefulness through the heart of the city growing from the beautiful gardens of Maria Luisa, the spaciousness of its cobbled streets and the whispering of the Guadalquivir River floating the massive history that is Seville's burden as well as its joy.